alco-company/mortimer-bellis/WORKLOG.md

 * testing numbers on ios
 * continue working on the time_material form
 * make color scheme and markup uniform
+* set x v in bottom - like in top
 * test how to create invoices

 ### 17/10/2024